Gorreana: History

-The tea plantation that would become Gorreana was founded in 1883 by Ermelinda Gago da Camara, wife of José Honorato Gago da Camara.
-Her granddaughter Angelina and her husband Jaime Hintze took over the plantation upon her death in 1913.
-Hintze modernized the plantation and rebranded it as Gorreana in 1926.
-Hintze's son Fernando Gago da Camara Hintze inherited Gorreana in 1945; Fernando's wife Berta Maria Ferreira de Lima Meirelles managed the property after his death in 1961.
-Fernando's daughter Margarida Meirelles Gago da Camara Hintze and her husband Hermano Mota began managing Gorreana in the 1990s.
+The tea plantation that would become Gorreana was founded in 1883 by Ermelinda Gago da Camara, who was married to José Honorato Gago da Camara.
+Their granddaughter, Angelina Gago da Camara Hintze, and her husband, Jaime Hintze, took over the plantation upon Ermelinda's death in 1913.
+They modernized the plantation and rebranded it as Gorreana in 1926.
+Their son Fernando Gago da Camara Hintze inherited Gorreana in 1945, and Fernando's wife, Berta Maria Ferreira de Lima Meirelles, managed the property after his death in 1961.
+Fernando's daughter, Margarida Meirelles Gago da Camara Hintze, and her husband, Hermano Mota, began managing Gorreana in the 1990s.
 After Hermano's death in 2013, their children began managing Gorreana.

 Porto Formoso is the other tea factory in São Miguel, although unlike Gorreana it has not been in continuous operation, having closed in the 1980s and reopened in 2001.

 Production

 In the 1920s, Gorreana packaged its tea with a written endorsement from Rear Admiral Herbert O. Dunn, who commanded the nearby U.S. naval base.

 As of 2021, Gorreana was maintaining its operations much as it had in earlier times, producing between 30 and 40 tons of tea per year.
 Gorreana produces varieties of both black tea (Moinha, Broken Leaf, Pekoe, Orange Pekoe, Ponta Branca, Oolong) and green tea (Hysson, Encosta de Bruma, Pérola).
 The relatively dry climate and isolation from parasites has allowed Gorreana tea to be produced without the use of pesticides.